Jacobian8/ConUHacks-2019/README.md

 # ConUHacks-2019
-Firdge IoT: Food image recognition proving recipes for earliest ingredients about to expire.
+Fridge IoT: Food image recognition proving recipes for earliest ingredients about to expire.